 The gambling sites have been closed since March 14.
-Massachusetts state officials have said Phase 3 will not start before July 6; the exact date depends on health considerations.
+Massachusetts state officials have said phase three will not start before July 6; the exact date depends on health considerations.

-Casinos say they will likely need an additional 10-14 days to prepare once Phase 3 begins.
+Casinos say they will likely need an additional 10-14 days to prepare once phase three begins.